turbo-sim/turbodash/docs/documentation.md

 $$
 h_{03} - u_3 v_{\theta 3} = h_{04} - u_4 v_{\theta 4}.
 $$
-This result indicates the existence of a quantity that remains constant along the rotor in the absence of heat transfer.
-This conserved quantity is known as **rothalpy**, defined as
+This result suggests the existence of a quantity that remains constant along the rotor in the absence of heat transfer.
+This conserved quantity is known as rothalpy and it is defined as:
 $$
 I = h_0 - u v_{\theta}.
 $$
-Using the definitions of stagnation enthalpy and the velocity triangle relations, the rothalpy can be equivalently written as
+Introducing the definitions of stagnation enthalpy and the velocity triangle relations, the rothalpy can be equivalently written as
 $$
 I = h + \frac{v^2}{2} - u v_{\theta}
    = h + \frac{w^2}{2} - \frac{u^2}{2}.